 ‘Chickens, Mules and Two Old Fools’ is a first in a multiple-book series, and the author never runs out of stories to tell.
 These books are about living in a remote village in Spain, but they are also about humanity.
 If you love Spain and want a cheerful and uplifting read, this series is for you.

-If you have any tips for good traveler memoirs, please leave a comment!
+I will be adding more books as I go.
+If you have any tips for good travel memoirs, please leave a comment!
 I always appreciate new reading material.